sathviksimhap/ParkerWords/README.md

 But I was very intimidated by the scale and gave up.
 After a few 100 problems on Leetcode I decided to give it a try.
 First, even though I knew it wouldn't be optimal I implemented a DP solution.
 Then after it worked, I decided to use graphs.
-So as I was learning about how I could implement something like this I found out about cliques and the Bron–Kerbosch Algorithm.
+So as I was learnt about cliques and the Bron–Kerbosch Algorithm.

 Version 1.0: Unoptimized DP and operations